Help! I've found an injured or orphaned animal! What do I do?

 If it is safe to do so, we will instruct you on the proper procedure to contain the animal.
 Follow the steps below to safely and quickly contain an injured or orphaned animal.

 1) Find a container with a lid that you can put air holes in.
 For small animals such as songbirds and small mammals, a shoebox is perfect.
 For larger animals like gulls, and waterfowl a large cardboard delivery box or plastic Rubbermaid tub (with air holes) work well.
+Be sure to line the container with a towel first.

 Can I follow up and find out what happened to the animal you rescued?